rajeshchandran007/rajeshchandran007/README.md

 # Hi there 👋
-## I am Rajesh Chandran, a DevOps Enthusiast!
+## I am Rajesh Chandran, a DevOps Enthusiast and a Certified Kubernetes Administrator (CKA)!
 ## Skills:
 #### `Linux`
 #### `Shell Script`